RYeeshuDhurandhar/RYeeshuDhurandhar/README.md

 ## Hi there,
-I am R Yeeshu Dhurandhar, a junior undergraduate student at [Indian Institute of Technology, Gandhinagar, Gujarat](http://iitgn.ac.in/).
+I am R Yeeshu Dhurandhar, a senior undergraduate student at [Indian Institute of Technology, Gandhinagar, Gujarat](http://iitgn.ac.in/).
-I am interested in Data Structure & Algorithms, and Machine Learning.
-I am currently exploring the tech domain and am open to learning new skills.
+I am professionally interested in Machine Learning and Data Science.
+Wanna chat about these things, feel free to contact!

 **Contact**: